For the Sake of the Silver Fox

 The North American red fox was introduced into the UK in the early 1900's with the start of the commercial fox farming industry.
 Despite the ban on fur farming in 2000, the North American farmed fox or "silver fox" continues to be bred in the UK today.
 Black Foxes UK aims to establish what degree of coat colour variation is seen naturally within the UK fox population, as well as to investigate the extent of any possible hybridisation with North American foxes as a result of escapes and releases.

-- Increase the scope and capacity of our sighting and reporting system
+- The scope and capacity of our sighting and reporting system must be increased

-- Enlist the support of universities and research establishments through grant provisions
+- Support of universities and research establishments must be enlisted through fundraising grant provisions